The classification of compact simply connected biquotients in dimension 6 and 7: Analyzing some pairs Analyzing some pairs (G,H)

-In this section, we will select a few characteristic pairs $(G,H)$ from Table \ref{table:gplist} and classify all the effectively free biquotient actions of $H$ on $G$ and then determine the diffeomorphism type of the quotient.
-Section 5 will contain results for the remaining pairs.
+In this section, we will select several pairs $(G,H)$ from Table \ref{table:gplist} and classify all the effectively free biquotient actions of $H$ on $G$ and then, when possible, determine the diffeomorphism type of the quotient.
+Corollary \ref{S3class} and the preceding discussion handle this for the first case in Table \ref{table:gplist}, when $M$ has rational homotopy groups isomorphic to those of $S^3\times S^3$.